tylerjohnhaden/ServerlessWithCivicIdentity/blog/adding-civic-integration-to-your-boilerplate-aws-static-website.md

 Our application will also have some super secret resources that will require our user to supply some form of identity.
 [Civic](https://www.civic.com/) is a third party secure identity ecosystem, that we can integrate for seamless anonymous user management.
 We can use this anonymous identity to uniquely control resource access, and customize the user's data.

-Lambda is a great option to run Civic's server side javascript SDK, and will also satisfy our _serverless_ fascination.
+Lambda is a great option to run Civic's server side Javascript SDK, and will also satisfy our _serverless_ fascination.
 We can employee the [Serverless framework](https://serverless.com/) to spin up an API Gateway, and Lambda function for us.
 It'll also include a tool for specifying the same SSL certificate we used to secure our static site for our API.

 # Architecture and Data Flow